Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - The custom AI agent must be designed to eventually connect to other agents that can be selected based on their description.

-- The topics used in the custom AI agent will be selected based NOT on a trigger phrase, but on a description of the purpose of the query, to make the interactions more conversational.
+- <mark>The topics used in the custom AI agent will be selected based NOT on a trigger phrase, but on a description of the purpose of the query, to make the interactions more conversational</mark>.

 - The custom AI agent must be able to answer questions about product specifications by using existing technologies.
 The product specifications are maintained by the R&D department.